Vintral/voice/README.md

 ### Grafana
 Default login the first time will be `admin` for username and password.
 Should have data sources provisioned out of the box to wire up to view traces.
 On the side nav, select `Explore`, make sure that `Tempo` is selected in the dropdown box.
 Set the query type to `Search` and traces should be viewable providing requests have been sent to the backend.

+Note: Traces will show up after requests have been made to the API

 ### Run scripts

 Written up in `.bat` files, but commands can be pulled out and run.